 Designed for individuals with little or no commercial driving experience, the program includes everything you need to receive a Commercial Driver's License.
 The program is located at 231 E. Broadway (the Hoover Building) in Bradley.

 4- and 8-week programs

 The program can be completed in four weeks by attending full-time, Monday through Friday, 8 a.m. - 4:30 p.m.
 The part-time evening program can be completed in eight weeks, Monday through Friday, 6-10 p.m.
-Each student is required to complete 30 hours of home study during the program.
-Students will receive the following:
+You are required to complete 30 hours of home study during the program.
+You will receive the following: